microsoft/qsharp-language/Approved/implicitly-scoped-qubit-allocation.md

 ## Impact on Existing Mechanisms

-The unconditional block statement added in this proposal can also be used to limit the scope of non-qubit variable bindings declared with `let` and `mutable`.
+The scope statement added in this proposal can also be used to limit the scope of non-qubit variable bindings declared with `let` and `mutable`.
 This may be useful for limiting the lifetime of large data structures like arrays or for otherwise communicating the intent that a variable should only be used in a specific section within a callable.

 ## Anticipated Interactions with Future Modifications